 University

-UK university education has a long history of over hundreds of years.
-The combination of good traditions and multiculturalism as well as the excellence in research and teaching are recognized and well-respected all around the world.
-Housing over one hundred universities, academic disciplines in the UK are so diverse that most students are able to choose to study the subject of their interest.
-Subjects that are rare or even not available in Hong Kong such as aerospace engineering, disaster management and museology have their own undergraduate and master’s degree programmes.
-With such diversity and vacancies, most students can study their subject of interest, which in turn would increase their motivation of learning.
+UK university education has a long history of hundreds of years.
+Outstanding academic traditions and multiculturalism, as well as excellence in research and teaching are recognized and well-respected all around the world.
+Housing over 130 universities, academic disciplines in the UK are so diverse that most students are able to study the subject they’re passionate about, increasing their motivation of learning!

 Academic Pathways